pyqtgraph/pyqtgraph/doc/source/region_of_interest.rst

 Interactive Data Selection Controls
 ===================================

-Pyqtgraph includes graphics items which allow the user to select and mark regions of data.
+PyQtGraph includes graphics items which allow the user to select and mark regions of data.

 Linear Selection and Marking
 ----------------------------